Q: I have some prior programming experience, but I am not sure whether it's enough. Should I be in CSE 142 or 143?

 A: See the syllabus for information about how grades are calculated.
 Generally grades are actually shifted upward from the promised ranges on the syllabus, so it could be worse.

-Q: I know of another student who got only (small amount) higher percentage than I did, and they get a (higher grade than mine)!
-Please raise my grade.
+Q: My grade is not fair!
+I see another student who got only (small amount) higher percentage than I did, and they get a (higher grade than mine)!
+I should get a (higher grade than mine).

 A: We're sorry; the cut-off points between grades have to go somewhere.
 Each grade range has a highest and lowest student.
 Sometimes that student ends up being you.
 We do not choose cut-off points with a goal of including or excluding any particular student; it's just the way the numbers worked out in this particular case.